truenas/documentation/content/SCALE/SCALETutorials/Storage/Disks/ReplacingDisks.md

    Click **Offline** on the **ZFS Info** widget to take the disk offline.
 The button toggles to **Online**.

-2. Pull the disk from your system and replace it with a disk of at least the same or greater capacity as the failed disk.
+2. Pull the disk from your system and replace with a disk of at least the same or greater capacity as the failed disk.
+V:

    ![ReplaceDiskAndOnline](/images/SCALE/22.12/ReplaceDiskAndOnline.png "Replace and Online a Disk")